davemo88/aws-lc-sys-musl-build-failure/README.md

-To reproduce error:
+To reproduce the build error on ARM:
+`docker build .`
+May need to do on x86:
-`docker build -t repro .`
+`docker build --build-arg TARGET=x86_64-unknown-linux-musl .`